Everything You Need to Know about Development in the Crowsnest Pass

 Subdivision approval is the process to legally create new land titles.
 Subdivision approval is required when: 1) Creating lots for new neighborhoods, 2) Creating separate land titles for each unit of a duplex or row housing, 3) Creating separate land titles for each dwelling on a single parcel, 4) Redefining the property boundaries between two parcels.
 The subdivision process ensures that proposals are consistent with municipal bylaws, policies and future development goals for the Municipality, as well as providing services to the new parcel(s).

 This process is governed and regulated by a number of provincial and municipal legislation.
 Subdivision approval is also required for title separations, property line adjustments, bare land condominiums and the registration of long-term leases.
 The subdivision of land is part of a larger process of land use planning beyond just the lots being created.
 Multi-lot subdivision typically requires an Area Structure Plan.
-Please refer to Policy 2003-02 - Area Structure Plan Application (policy and procedure).
+Please refer to 2003 - Area Structure Plan Applications Procedure.
 The Oldman River Regional Services Commission (ORRSC) in conjunction with the Development Office processes subdivision applications on behalf of the Municipality of Crowsnest Pass.

 Please contact ORRSC at 403-329-1344 (or toll free at 1-877-329-1387), or refer to the subdivision brochures supplied by ORRSC for more information available below or for pick up at the Municipal Office.